New life worship center

 Bishop Earl Larry Swinson is a native of Richlands, North Carolina where he was reared on a farm.
 He was born on October 15, 1952 to Earl & Mellie Henderson Swinson, and he is the second of four children.
 He loved the Lord and gave his

 life to Christ at a young age.
 Bishop Swinson is an anointed teacher and preacher.
 His Christian journey started at Floyd Pond Free Will Holiness Church.
 In 1966, he began attending the Trent River Free Will Holiness Youth Camp where he met the love of his life, Frankie Bass Swinson, AKA "Susie".
+They were married on March 17, 1972.
 After serving for many years, God anointed him to preach the

 established New Life Worship Center in January of 2005.
 He currently serves as the Presiding Bishop, Founder and Visionary in partnership with his successor and grandson, Pastor Austin Swinson.